AlisherNPortfolio/laravel-9-and-vue-3-starter-kit/README.md

 ## Adding roles and permissions

 Update `database/seeders/RolePermissionSeeder.php` file content.
-To add roles and permissions go to spatie laravel permissions [documentation](https://spatie.be/docs/laravel-permission/v5/introduction).
+To get more information about roles and permissions go to spatie laravel permissions [documentation](https://spatie.be/docs/laravel-permission/v5/introduction).